mallorbc/brillibot-client/README.md

 ## License

 This repo is licensed under the AGPL license.
-See LICENSE for more information.
+See [LICENSE](LICENSE) for more information.
+If you require other license options, contact me.